CodingMike15/e-library/readme.md

 ### Usage
 ---
+You need to have a user and database in MariaDB, and in db.py change in the get_db function the user variable with the your user, the password variable with the password of your user and change the database variable with your database name.

 1. Run the main.py file in the src directory
 2. It will create a sever in localhost:5000
 If you want to change the port change `app.run(port='<port>')`